EURODEO/rodeo-edr-profile/README.md

 The work is 100% open source and the goal is to have a community driven effort that can be used by everyone.

+Lastly, we want to make the job of implementing clients and servers as simple as possible, and the profile and supporting tools should help with this.

 ## Roadmap

 A tentative plan for what to do when.